MEDfarms Joins Northwood University’s Fall In-Person Employment Fair - Legal Reader

 MEDfarms is seeking additional members to join our ever-growing team at Northwood’s Fall In-Person Employment Fair as one of the first cannabis companies to participate in a career fair in Michigan.

 Typically cannabis companies have not been able to participate in job fairs due to the type of company and federal funding; however, MEDfarms is excited for this opportunity.
 We will be attending Northwood University’s Job Fair on Thursday, September 23rd.
 MEDfarms is seeking additional members to join our ever-growing team at Northwood’s Fall In-Person Employment Fair as one of the first cannabis companies to participate in a career fair in Michigan.
+[Editor’s note: You can also apply here.]

 MEDfarms has grown from one retail location to a vertically- integrated family of companies specializing in cannabis cultivation, processing, and retail within the past 3 years.
 As we continue to grow within the industry, we will be promoting careers in multiple departments, including marketing, accounting, extraction, cultivation and retail.